A charity's financial statements must be either General Purpose Financial Statements (GPFS) or Special Purpose Financial Statements (SPFS).

 Under AASB 1060, all relevant disclosure requirements are now contained in a single standard.
 The changes will apply to all Tier 2 entities and do not affect which entities are permitted to apply Tier 2.
 The recognition and measurement requirements of Tier 2 also remain unchanged and the same as Tier 1.

 For more information about the changes and the new disclosures that will be required, refer to AASB 1060 on the AASB website, and to AASB Staff FAQs on New Standards for Not-For-Profit entities.

 If your charity is not a reporting entity, it can submit either General Purpose Financial Statements or Special Purpose Financial Statements to the ACNC.

-Submitting Special Purpose Financial Statements means you must apply, as a minimum, the following five accounting standards:
+Submitting Special Purpose Financial Statements means you must apply, as a minimum, the following six accounting standards: